Glass Countertops Review & Buyer's Guide

 Unconventional countertop shapes, embedded artistic designs, backlighting, as well as other lighting effects are some of the unique options available when designing with glass that really grab attention and provide that “wow” factor.

 Glass is more durable than you might think and stands up well to daily use.
 However, like any countertop material, there are pros and cons to glass countertops.
-We’ll explore all in detail for you below.
+I'll explore all in detail for you below.

 glass countertops with curved edge and backlighting - text overlay - glass countertops review and buyer’s guide